Circulation by microwave-induced vortex transport for signal isolation: Investigation of additional external flux regions

 In region 1, we note that the second and third excited states are nearly degenerate while the first excited state maintains a nearly constant separation from the ground state, mirroring the ground state, as evidenced in Figs.~\ref{fig:ELamps}a and \ref{fig:ELamps}b of the main text.
-Furthermore, in this region there are no circulating vortices between the ground and first excited states, in contrast to that with the second excited state, shown in Figs.~\ref{fig:directions}c and \ref{fig:directions}d.
+Furthermore, in this region there are no circulating vortices between the ground and first excited states, in contrast to that with the second excited state, shown in Figs.~\ref{fig:directions}d and \ref{fig:directions}e.
 Since the expected mode of circulator operation is via the tunneling of persistent current vortices, points for ideal transmission should not occur around the first excited state.
-This is confirmed by examining the phase difference at $A=0.17$, shown in Figs.~\ref{fig:A1}a and \ref{fig:A1}b, where ideal nonreciprocal points do not appear until the second and third excited states.
+This is confirmed by examining the phase difference at $A \approx 0.17$, shown in Figs.~\ref{fig:A1}b and \ref{fig:A1}c, where ideal nonreciprocal points do not appear until the second and third excited states.
 This is understood by noting that between the ground and both the second and third excited states there exists circulating and counter-circulating vortices, analogous to the vortex dynamics of the first and second excited states in region 2.
-We also note that at $A=0.17$, the energy level structure of the first, second, and third excited states (highlighted in Fig.~\ref{fig:A1}) is similar to that of the ground, first excited, and second excited states at $A \approx 0.2484$ in region 2 (as investigated in the main text).
-However, the proximity of the second and third excited states at $A=0.17$ is an order of magnitude smaller than the separation of the first and second excited states at $A \approx 0.2484$.
-Examining performance at $A=0.17$, we find transmission is relatively large around the second and third excited states, shown in Figs.~\ref{fig:A1}c and \ref{fig:A1}d, as compared to transmission at higher energy nonreciprocal points (not shown here).
-However, due to the far closer proximity of the second and third excited states (as compared to the first and second excited states at $A \approx 0.2484$), we find much smaller bandwidth when compared to that found at $A \approx 0.2484$.
+We also note that at $A \approx 0.17$, the energy level structure of the first, second, and third excited states (highlighted in Fig.~\ref{fig:A1}a) is similar to that of the ground, first excited, and second excited states at $A \approx 0.2478$ in region 2 (as investigated in the main text).
+However, the separation of the second and third excited states at $A \approx 0.17$ is about half the size of the separation between the first and second excited states at $A \approx 0.2478$.
+Examining performance at $A \approx 0.17$, we find transmission is relatively large around the second and third excited states, shown in Figs.~\ref{fig:A1}d and \ref{fig:A1}e, as compared to transmission at higher energy nonreciprocal points (not shown here).
+However, due to the closer proximity of the second and third excited states (as compared to the first and second excited states at $A \approx 0.2478$), we find smaller bandwidth when compared to that found at $A \approx 0.2478$.